ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 Quickly, we can now see that the relationship we previously knew between smoking and lung cancer is now impacted by the use of this hypothetical medication that affects the intermediate variable between smoking and lung cancer.
-Therefore, now we can only expect our intervention to decrease population lung cancer rates only in areas that do not widely use this medication.
+Therefore, we can only expect lung cancer rates to decrease *by the expected amount as a result of our marketing intervention* in areas that do not widely use this medication.

 Notably, intermediate variables may be relevant in situations in which the variable located most proximal to the outcome in the causal pathway is difficult to measure.
 For instance, measuring the amount of tar in a person's lungs is an invasive procedure; measuring the amount of cigarettes a person smokes is much easier in comparison.
 Therefore, data availability may dictate that we model cigarette smoking rather than lung tar.
+Such variables are often referred to as **proxy variables** (variables that are not directly relevant, but serve in place of an unobservable or immeasurable relevant variable).

-  This may be a reasonable approach, given that the intermediate variable *does not* interfere with the relationship between the exposure and outcome for the given model population (little or no use of the medication that removes tar from lung).
-However, if there *is* interference by the intermediate variable on the relationship between the exposure and outcome (significant use of the medication), then the previously measured relationship between smoking and lung cancer will not apply to this population in the same way.
+  Using cigarette smoking as a proxy variable for lung tar may be a reasonable approach given that there is no interference on the intermediate variable of lung tar by another exogenous variable (i.e. the medication).
+However, if there *is* interference on the intermediate variable in the relationship between the exposure and outcome (i.e. significant use of the medication), then the previously measured relationship between smoking and lung cancer will not apply to this population in the same way.

 Now, let's say that some time has gone by and now this medication has become quite common.
 A new study measured the relationship between smoking and lung